FastycOff/Rust_furnace_helper/README.md

 How to use:

+          1) Fill your path to tesseract.exe in file (line #10)

-          1) Start program
+          2) Start program

-          2) Open inventory in rust
+          3) Open inventory in rust

-          3) Chose ore and amount of it.
+          4) Chose ore and amount of it.
 (123 metal ore in example).

-          4) Press "Insert".
+          5) Press "Insert".

-          5) In "pop up" version you will see pop up with your wood and ore amount.
+          6) In "pop up" version you will see pop up with your wood and ore amount.

              In "in-game chat" version you will see message in chat with your wood and ore amount.